“Our pictures are our return ticket from the place. We mind to stop the time at a certain moment, stick it in our mind, and remember it forever”.

 5. EDIT, EDIT AND EDIT AGAIN.

-Everything requires practice, so don’t be afraid if in the beginning, it is not really good.
+This is our camera bag and what we carry when we travel.
+Everything requires practice, so don’t be afraid of making mistakes.
 After a while, you will see your skills improve by yourself.
 You can see your likes on Instagram grow if you are growing.
 You can see your passage from auto on your camera to the manual mode.
-Keep practice everywhere, remember you don’t need to take a flight to go away, the good shot is just around the corner of your borough.ù
+Keep practice everywhere, remember you don’t need to take a flight to go away, the good shot is just around the corner of your borough.